Ample completions of OMs and CUOMs: Ample completions of CUOMs

 Now, applying again Claim \ref{traversingV(H)}, we conclude that the fiber $G'_Z$ is included in $V(G')\setminus V(H')$.
 Pick any vertex $v\in V(G'_Z)$ and let $v'$ be its gate in $H$ (and in $H'$).
 Since $v\in V(G')\setminus V(H')$, necessarily $v'\ne v$.
 Let $P$ be a shortest $(v,v')$-path of $G'$.
 Since $v$ and $v'$ belong to different fibers of $G'$, necessarily $P$ contains an $X$-edge $xy$.
 Since any $X$-edge is defined by a $\Theta$-class of $H$ (and $H')$, Lemma \ref{gated-theta} yields a contradiction with the assertion (ii) that $v'$ is the gate of $v$ in $H$ and $H'$.
-This contradiction shows that $d=\max\{\vcd(G), \vcd(H')\}$. \end{proof}
+This contradiction shows that $d=\max\{\vcd(G),\vcd(H')\}$. \end{proof}

-\begin{remark} If $G'$ is obtained from a partial cube $G$ via a single extension with respect to a gated subgraph $H$ (as in Lemma \ref{thm:gated_set_completion}), some gated subgraphs of $G$ may be no longer gated in $G'$.
-Next we show that this phenomenon does not arise in CUOM. \end{remark}
+\begin{remark} If $G'$ is obtained from a partial cube $G$ via a single extension with respect to a gated subgraph $H$ (as in Lemma \ref{thm:gated_set_completion}), some gated subgraphs of $G$ may no longer be gated in $G'$.
+Next we show that this phenomenon does not arise in tope graphs of CUOMs. \end{remark}